SC2Mapster/m3addon/README.md

 ## Installation

-1. Clone the git repository of this addon
+1. Download most recent version: https://github.com/Talv/m3addon/archive/master.zip and extract the archive to directory named `m3addon`.
-2. Move the created directory into addons folder of your blender settings:
+2. Move the directory into addons folder of your blender settings:
    * Example for Linux and Blender 2.69:
      * /home/$user/.blender/2.69/scripts/addons/m3addon
    * Example for Windows XP and Blender 2.69: